Do you recognise these logos?

 To be able to meet the Cyber Essentials standard, your IT infrastructure needs to meet the requirements to be able to begin the technical process.
 You can view the requirements for IT infrastructure here.

-With the guidance of your Certification Body, you will be able to tick off every aspect of each technical control.
-I'm being quite literal too, there is a self-assessment questionnaire which you'll need to tick off as you go along.
+With the guidance of your Certification Body, you can tick off every aspect of each technical control.
+I'm being literal, too; there is a self-assessment questionnaire that you'll need to tick off as you go along.

-The Certification Body will then review the responses and determine whether you've met the standard.
+The Certification Body will review the responses and determine whether you've met the standard.

-You've done the hard part, now all you have to do is show off the fact you are Cyber Essentials certified!
+Now you've done the hard part; all you need to do is show that you are Cyber Essentials certified!

 - Promotional Material